 - Heat the oil fry the eggs individual till the egg is brown around the edges set aside.

-- Using same pan fry the prawns set aside.
+- Using same pan fry the prawns or oyster mushroom set aside.

 - Fry the garlic add the beansprouts stir-fry 2 minutes then add the noodles cook for 2 minutes then add the sauces.